clicknium/clicknium-docs/doc/api/python/java/uninstall.md

 **Parameters:**
     &emsp;**java_install_path**: str
-        &emsp;&emsp; The java installation path, like "C:\\Program Files\\Java\\jdk-17.0.2\\bin".
-The system will try to find it under "Program Files && Program Files (x86)" if this parameter is not specified.
+        &emsp;&emsp; java installation path, set the java installation path as "C:\\Program Files\\Java\\jdk-17.0.2\\bin".
+If this parameter is not specified, the system will try to find it under "Program Files && Program Files (x86)"

 **Returns:**
     &emsp;None